kakatcy/pro-mern-book/README.md

 **Chapter 13 notes:**
 1. Higher Order Component for Toast
      - created higher order component for toast and reused it for IssueList, IssueEdit and IssueAddNavItem components.
+2. MongoDB Aggregate
+     - randomly added 100 issues into database, and tested mongodb commands that will help build the Report page.
+3. Report page
+     - implemented the report page which shows issues counts.